canjs/canjs/guides/getting-started-tutorial/view-models.md

 });
 ```

-Here we’re using [the define plugin](TheDefinePlugin.html), something
-we'll go into detail on later, to set up two new
+Here we’re using [the define plugin](TheDefinePlugin.html) to set up two new
+properties:
-properties: `state` to keep track of the selected state, and `states` with
+- `state` to keep track of the selected state, and
-the list of states that can be selected.
-In the `state` setter, we’re showing
+- `states` with the list of states that can be selected.

-an alert when a new state is selected.
-If you refresh the Restaurants page,
+In the `state` setter, we’re showing an alert when a new state is selected.
-you should see a select element with the states as options; when you select
+If you refresh the Restaurants page, you should see a select element with the
-a state, an alert will appear with the selected state’s name.
+states as options; when you select a state, an alert will appear with the selected
+state’s name.

 ## Getting and Setting Scope Properties
 It’s important to understand how to get and set the properties